How to Do Laundry in an RV Without Washer & Dryer Hookups

 Small Electric Clothes Dryers

-Here's one example that has lots of glowing reviews on Amazon.
-It's 2 feet tall, 19″ wide, and 16.5″ deep, and it can sit on the floor, on a shelf, or be mounted on a wall (though I wouldn't recommend mounting one on flimsy RV walls).
+Here’s one example that has lots of glowing reviews on Amazon.
+It’s 2 feet tall, 19″ wide, and 16.5″ deep.
+It can sit on the floor, on a shelf, or be mounted on a wall (though I wouldn’t recommend mounting one on flimsy RV walls).
 It plugs into a standard grounded electrical outlet and does not require venting through a wall.

 Gadgets that Make Washing Laundry by Hand Easier